From 6.750€ registering before 04/08/19

 Check the payment plans and financing

-> Acquire the business vision and language of the kitchen and the restaurant.
+Acquire the vision and business language of the kitchen and about the areas of customer service.

-> Incorporate the attitude of a leader who can design, manage and boost a complex, multidisciplinary team.
+Incorporate an attitude of a leader capable of designing, managing and empowering a complex and multidisciplinary work team.

-> Applicants must have a qualification as a chef or five years’ experience as a chef in a professional kitchen
+Applicants must have a qualification as a chef or five years’ experience as a chef in a professional kitchen

 Advanced spoken and written Spanish.